 The current LArSoft eco-system needs to evolve to provide the capabilities, complexity and scaling needed to support LArTPC based collaborative science over the next decade.
 Automated reconstruction and analysis of large and complex liquid argon based detectors is challenging.
 Algorithms, frameworks, platforms, applications and resources will need to be usable across diverse resources and diverse detectors.
 There is also a dynamically changing pool of developers and users.
 Further challenges to the eco-system are the changes in technologies and scale of use.
 LArSoft must be open to new scientific hypotheses and innovative approaches.
 LArSoft benefits from a collaborative approach across the experiments.

-The LArSoft team works closely with other projects within Fermilab as well as the experiments
+The LArSoft team supported by Fermilab is being staffed by people from the SciSoft team.
+LArSoft works closely with other projects within Fermilab as well as the experiments.

 Work areas are tracked as redmine issues.